danklotz/openNotes/README.md

-# self-dev
+# OpenLearning
+Learning made open.
-Self-Dev made open source, to keep myself motivated, celebrate success and transparent.
+Goal: Keep myself motivated, celebrate success and be transparent.
 **Note:** The idea is basically stolen from [una](https://github.com/una/personal-goals).

 ## Overall-Goals for 2016